Eighters/GyverProject/app/Resources/doc/deployment.md

     $ cap deploy:setup

-Capifony ssh to the remote server, and create directories
+Capifony will try to ssh to the remote server, and create required directories

 ### Setup Nginx config: